 Vasquez rock formations were created before our time by the San Andreas Fault.
 The notorious bandit Tiburcio Vasquez used these area rock formations to elude law enforcement between 1873 and 1874, hence its name.
 Numerous movies, television shows, and music videos have been filmed at Vasquez Rocks.

 Cabot’s Pueblo Museum is one of Southern California’s most unusual buildings.
 Cabot captured the unique histories of the Pueblo people and built that into each room.
 It took Cabot over 24 years to build this multi-level building.
 Cabot’s Pueblo Museum is located in Desert Hot Springs, California.

 Arthur Harold Beal who was a recluse and self-proclaimed artist and town trash collector.
 He saved items that everyone else was throwing away.
 It took him 50 years to build his castle on a hill, built completely out of other people’s trash, salvaged materials, and beachcombed junk.

-Elmer created his bottle tree masterpiece out of junkyard pieces and hundreds of bottle.
-The bottle ranch is a must see as you drive along the National Trails Highway.
+Elmer created his bottle tree masterpiece out of junkyard pieces and hundreds of bottles.
+The bottle ranch is a must-see as you drive along the National Trails Highway.